Elesfier/Imgus/README.md

 # Imgus
-Imgus is an open-source image-processing program (in progress)
+Imgus is an open-source image-processing program (in Polish) (in progress)

+This is academic project.

 ![Alt text](Imgus.png?raw=true "Imgus")